-At December 31, 2019, we had federal Net Operating Loss ("NOL") carryforwards of \$36.4 million.
-The net deferred tax assets, before the valuation allowance, associated with these NOLs and other temporary differences were \$13.7 million at December 31, 2019.
-Net operating losses will begin to expire in 2030.
+At December 31, 2020, we had federal Net Operating Loss ("NOL") carryforwards of \$136.3 million.
+The net deferred tax assets, before the valuation allowance, associated with these NOLs and other temporary differences were \$35.4 million at December 31, 2020.
+Net operating losses will begin to expire in 2021.
 In assessing the realizability of deferred tax assets, we consider whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the period in which those temporary differences become deductible or the NOLs and credit carryforwards can be utilized.
 We consider the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.

-We currently have a full valuation allowance recorded against our total U.S. deferred tax asset as we had determined in 2008 that it was more likely than not that we would not realize the benefits associated with our deferred tax asset in the immediate future.
-Each year, we continue to reevaluate our valuation allowance position and believe that it is more likely than not that our U.S. deferred income tax asset will not be realized in the immediate future.
-As such, we maintain a full valuation allowance as of December 31, 2019 and 2018 against our deferred tax assets associated with the operations subject to income tax in the U.S.
+We currently have a full valuation allowance recorded against our total U.S. deferred tax asset as we had determined in 2008 that it was more likely than not that we would not realize the benefits associated with our deferred tax assets.
+Each year, we continue to reevaluate our valuation allowance position and believe that it is more likely than not that our U.S. deferred income tax asset will not be realized.
+As such, we maintain a full valuation allowance as of December 31, 2020 and 2019 against our deferred tax assets associated with the operations subject to income tax in the U.S.